-- 8. Inappropriate Internet access as explained in MetroED's Acceptable Use Policy §48900 - 9.
-Committing an obscene act or gesture or engaging in habitual profanity or vulgarity §48900i - 10.
-Bullying -including cyberbullying- of a sexual or non-sexual nature, of/by a student or staff, whether committed on or off campus. §48900 r - 11.
+- 8. Possessing, using, or furnishing any illegal drug or drug paraphernalia, or being under the influence of any controlled substance, alcoholic beverage or other intoxicant §48900 c, d, j - 9.
+Inappropriate Internet access as explained in MetroED's Acceptable Use Policy §48900 - Committing an obscene act or gesture or engaging in habitual profanity or vulgarity 848900i - 11.
+Bullying -including cyberbullying- of a sexual or non-sexual nature, of/by a student or staff, whether committed on or off campus. §48900 r - 12.
 Caused, attempted to cause, threatened to cause, or participated in an act of, hate violence.
-BP/AR 5145.9 - 12.
-Disrupting school activities or willfully defying school personnel engaged in the performance or their duties §48900 k - 13.
-Exhibiting disruptive behavior on a school bus §48900 s - 14.
+BP/AR 5145.9 - 13.
+Disrupting school activities or willfully defying school personnel engaged in the performance or their duties §48900 k

+- 14. Exhibiting disruptive behavior on a school bus §48900 s - 15.
 Engaging in any physical or verbal gang-related activity, including but not limited to graffiti/tagging, wearing gang "colors" or displaying gang signs, etc. BP/AR 5132